 |Trans Fat content is not more than 0%

 Saturated Fat content is not more than 0.35%

 The carbohydrate content has the maximum contribution to the calories of the Sona Masoori rice.
 Carbohydrates are an essential nutrient.
 It maximizes most of the caloric intake providing energy to the body.
 It also helps in the proper functioning of our vital organs such as the heart, liver, brain, liver, kidneys.
 However, protein and essential amino acids are minimal.
 The count is just approximately 4 gms of protein in a 45 gms serving!!

-As the essential amino acids and proteins are not enough, you must supplement Sona Masoori rice with a lots of greens, nuts, fibers and other goodness that will make it a complete meal.
+As the essential amino acids and proteins are not enough, you must supplement Sona Masoori rice with lots of greens, nuts, fibers, and other nutritious foods that will make it a complete meal.
 The low content of fat and sodium greatly reduces the chances of getting any heart problems.